 Life is a journey!
 So much to learn!!

 Environmental management activities and techniques for restoring native tallgrass prairie are endless and diverse!
 Many of them are a combination of hands on experience and scientific research.
 This means lots and lots of interesting things are happening here at Driftless Prairies and we keep discovering successful new techniques.
 It seemed a shame to keep these to ourselves, hence the creation of this site.
 We have a great time learning about the world around us and experimenting with new things.
 Life truly is a journey!

-We have 4 restored prairies and 5 acres of woods which we have cleared of invasive species (plants and trees) and we continue to monitor, and we planted another 12 acres of prairie on December 13, 2014, after two years of preparing the land.
+We have 20 acres of restored prairies, 5 acres of remnant prairies, 5 acres of remnant savanna, and 10 acres of woods which we have cleared of invasive species (plants and trees) and we continue to monitor.
 Tallgrass prairie restortion is so much work but so much fun!!

 In January 2008, we planted the first tallgrass prairie and since we have referred to it as the 5-Acre Prairie for years, that’s what we named it!
 In 2010, we planted the Berry Prairie, a 3.5 acre area.
 It is so named because there were native berry bushes along the edge, which inspired us to plant a few more.
-We are calling our newest prairie the Deer Camp Prairie because it it between two areas set aside for hunting.
+We are calling the prairie planted in 2014 the Deer Camp Prairie because it is between two areas set aside for hunting.
+We recently purchased another 20 acres which include 2 prairies we originally planted and remnant prairie and savanna.
+We are super excited to have the opportunity to restore these!

 Most of our work is in ecological restoration and land management but we also have homesteading tendencies.
 We have bee hives on the property, we garden, we make soap & lotion, we forage, and we cook & can.
 Our homesteading tendencies stem from our desire to have quality products with natural ingredients and as an offshoot of the restoration work.